priyank522/tata-motor-stock-price/README.md

 #### Mitali Mistry :
 * work on data cleaning, data visulization and KNN model.
 * Contributed in README and PPT.

-### vivek  prajapati :
-* work on data cleaning and sloving errors.
-* contrbuted in README and ppt.